Synechococcus: Ecology and distribution

-Evolutionary history

-Free floating viruses have been found carrying photosynthetic genes, and Synechococcus samples have been found to have viral proteins associated with photosynthesis.
-It is estimated 10% of all photosynthesis on earth is carried out with viral genes.
-Not all viruses immediately kill their hosts, 'temperate' viruses co-exist with their host until stresses or nearing end of natural life span make them switch their host to virus production; if a mutation occurs that stops this final step, the host can carry the virus genes with no ill effects.
-And if a healthy host reproduces while infectious, its offspring can be infectious as well.
-It is likely such a process gave Synechococcus photosynthesis.

 DNA recombination, repair and replication

 Marine Synechococcus species possess a set of genes that function in DNA recombination, repair and replication.
 This set of genes includes the recBCD gene complex whose product, exonuclease V, functions in recombinational repair of DNA, and the umuCD gene complex whose product, DNA polymerase V, functions in error-prone DNA replication.
 Some Synechococcus strains are naturally competent for genetic transformation, and thus can take up extracellular DNA and recombine it into their own genome.
 Synechococcus strains also encode the gene lexA that regulates an SOS response system, that is likely similar to the well-studied E. coli SOS system that is employed in the response to DNA damage.